[[folder:Why dump Bruce for Harvey Dent?]]

 ** Bruce isn't an animal rights activist.
 He certainly wouldn't want live bats in his cave, though, because they could crap on his equipment and carry diseases.
 If it helps you, assume he humanely and harmlessly moved them to a different cave.

 ** And, as you can see when Rachel wakes up, the bats DIDN'T leave.
 Not really sure why, just putting it out there.

 * Rachel's non-reaction to Bruce's return.
 When they last saw one another, Bruce had a gun and was in a bad enough mental state that he intended to use it to kill a man.
 Rachel slapped him (twice!), told him his parents would be ashamed of him, and left him in a rough part of town, literally on the doorstep of Gotham's biggest mob boss, with ''explicit instructions'' to go inside and confront Falcone.
 Bruce wasn't seen again for seven years.
+To most, it seems like the most likely outcome was that Falcone had Bruce killed and, while not connected to his meeting with Falcone, Earle later had Bruce declared dead.
 Rachel should have been '''devastated''' by her part in her best friend's apparent death, but when she finds out he's alive she neither calls nor visits.
 When they do see each other it's a chance encounter at a hotel, and she has nothing to say outside idle chit-chat and an admonition to be more responsible.

 ** Wow.
 Good point.
 Indeed, she does come off a little harshly for somebody whose friend was thought to be dead.